 The Oriental Cockroach is another very common cockroach found in Florida.

-They are also referred to as ‘black beetle’ or a ‘water bug’ because of their shiny black head and glossy appearance.
+They are also called ‘black beetle’ or a ‘water bug’ because of their shiny black head and glossy appearance.

-They are 1.5 inches long and generally prefer outdoors; however, during droughts and shortage of food and water, they may venture inside houses.
+They are 1.5 inches long and generally prefer outdoors; however, during droughts and food and water shortages, they may venture inside houses.

 Once inside, they usually dwell in high moisture places like drains and sewers that are out of harm and sight from humans.